jeet004a/jeet004a/README.md

 - 💻 &nbsp; I am very enterprising and one day I'd like to build a business that reflects me and my ideas.
 - 📰 &nbsp; I like to read books, take notes of the words that leave a mark on me.
-- 🍕 &nbsp; I love Pizza & Travel.
+- 🍕 &nbsp; I love Pizza & Football.

 ### Languages and Tools: